pantsel/konga/README.md

 2. **Konga 0.12+** is fully compatible with **Kong 0.14+**.
 Compatibility for older Kong versions is still present but not guaranteed.

+3. This branch is not compatible with Kong >= 1.0.0.
+For that, use the [master](https://github.com/pantsel/konga) branch.

 ## Prerequisites
 - A running [Kong installation](https://getkong.org/)